croquiscom/cormo/README.md

   console.log error
 ```

-You can use any of cormo.String, DBConnection.String, connection.String, or 'string'
+You can use any of cormo.String, Connection.String, connection.String, or 'string'
 (also native JavaScript Function - String - if exists) to specify a type.

 Currently supported types: